jenkinsci/docker/README.md

 # Security

-For information related to the security of the Docker image, please refer to the [dedicated documentation](README.md).
+For information related to the security of this Docker image, please refer to the [dedicated documentation](SECURITY.md).

 # Questions?